Georgia Tech wrote the book on sustainable building practices with the Georgia Tech Yellow Book.

-Georgia Tech has literally written the book on sustainable building practices; the Georgia Tech Yellow Book (pdf) is a document unique to the Institute that guides architects and engineers in the process of designing new buildings, building additions and renovations to existing buildings, and incorporating utility and transportation infrastructure improvements.
+This document is unique to the Institute and guides architects and engineers in the process of designing new buildings, building additions, and renovations to existing buildings, and incorporating utility and transportation infrastructure improvements.

-As of May 2013, Tech has the following LEED-certified buildings at various levels.
+Tech has the following LEED-certified buildings at various levels:

 - Clough Undergraduate Learning Commons